-Venture into the lively streets of Kathmandu, spend a night at a Buddhist monastery guesthouse, and take in astounding views of the Himalaya in Pokhara.
-These are just a few of the many adventures that await on this 10-day journey through Nepal.
-You'll explore Chitwan National Park, famous for its rhino population, and visit the ancient temples of the Kathmandu Valley, making for an unforgettable encounter with both wildlife and culture.
+Venture into the lively streets of Kathmandu, spend a night at a Buddhist monastery guesthouse, and take in astounding views of the Himalaya in Pokhara: these are just a few of the experiences that await on this 10-day journey through Nepal.
+From the famous rhinos and Bengal tigers of Chitwan National Park to the ancient temples of the Kathmandu Valley, encounter the essence of the Himalaya.

 Learn about National Geographic grantee

 Indigenous Society and her efforts to preserve the ancient weaving traditions of the Upper

 Itinerary - 10 Days

 Spend the day exploring Kathmandu and surrounding areas, including Boudhanath Stupa, one of the world's largest Buddhist shrines.
 Visit the Royal City of Bhaktapur, exploring Hindu temples, pagodas, and monuments, including the stunning wood-carved palace in Durbar Square.
 Later, visit the Sisterhood of Survivors Project and learn how to make Nepalese momos, or dumplings, before enjoying an authentic local lunch and lecture with one of the women who have graduated from the Sasane paralegal program.

 Day 3 — Kathmandu/Pharping